kis11/shopping-cart/README.md

 Use the "pip install" format to install these packages when you first create the virtual environment.
 Consult the professor's Github repository if you need extra details.

-Fork the folder and clone it onto your computer.
+On Github, fork the folder and clone it onto your computer.

 Then, access the folder shopping-cart within the environment: